How to wean your baby

 - Store in the fridge for up to 48 hours.
 Use the coolest part of your fridge making sure it is less than 5°C. Avoid the door compartments.

 - If freezing food, cool it quickly and freeze straight away, making sure to name and date the containers.
 Use within three months.

 - Fill ice cube trays with puree and freeze.
 When they’re frozen, decant into freezer bags.

 Always stick to the following guidelines when reheating foods:

 - Thaw foods thoroughly before reheating.
-Leave it in the fridge overnight or using the defrost setting on a microwave
+Leave in the fridge overnight or use the defrost setting on a microwave.